Many will be left wondering how the Tories can make theiur education plans a reality when their pledges raise more questions than they answer.

 Meanwhile, there is still no information on how they will pay for the pupil premium, only a vague commitment to “raise productivity growth in the public sector”.

 Tory schools policy is not so much an invitation to innovate schools, more an abdication of responsibility to address some of the true inequalities of our education system.
 Plans for DIY schools and the party’s invitation to ask people for help actually reveal that the Tories haven’t got a clue how to run our education system.

 At their launch today, they played a video of a first time voter young mother, Julie from Wales, a parent who lived in a deprived area with poor access to schools, but one who admitted her children attended “a great school”.
 It lead the Standard’s deputy political editor Paul Waugh to tweet:

 “Is this a video for Labour??”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.